IsabellaWithnell/Predicting_CH/README.md

 ### 2) Gene-stratified random forest script

-In here is the script used to train the gene-stratified random forest model for ASXL1 CH (large clone) prediction.
-Can be adjusted for each gene.
+In here is the script used to 1) train the gene-stratified random forest model for ASXL1 CH (large clone) prediction, can be adjusted for each gene, and 2) test the tuned model on the 25% of the dataset which was held out.